jst-build/jst/doc/concepts/service-target-cache.md

 is exclusively linked to the presence of at least one _absent_ root.

-The first time that we need to query `just serve` we verify that its remote endpoint coincides with the one given to `just`.
+The first time that we need to query `just serve` we verify that its remote endpoint coincides with the one given to `jst_backend`.

 If the _target root_ for this export target is marked as absent:
  - We query the `just serve` for retrieving the flexible configuration